luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 Although this approach is less prevalent in the empirical literature, as it is considered "extremely abstract" and faces "serious problems when it comes to analysing populism in more concrete terms" #cite(<muddePopulismEuropeAmericas2012>, supplement: "p.
 6"), it offers several valuable features that are applied in the in this work.
 While #cite(<moffittPopulism2020>, form: "prose", supplement: "Table 2.1") makes a clear distinction in that the ideational approach views populism as a purely binary attribute of political actors, Mudde recognizes a gradual "more or less populism" and merely qualifies that it makes little sense to speak of "weak populists" in the case of non-populist actors who use some populist phrases @muddePopulismIdeatioalApproach2017.

-// First, we follow the discursive-perfomative approach in that we define populism as a gradational concept, in contrast to a binary approach which is commonly used in research using the ideational defintion.
+// First, we follow the discursive-perfomative approach in that we define populism as a gradational concept, in contrast to a binary approach which is commonly used in research using the ideational definition.
 (CITE) // (CITE Moffit 2020, Table 2.1 -- roughly)

 This allows us to detect 'more or less' populism in specific texts.
 Secondly, we see populism less as an attribute of political actors but rather see it as a practice that political actors consciously choose to employ to convey an ideology to the audience.
-Assuming that parties behave similarly on YouTube as they do elsewhere in the political landscape, we can state:
+Assuming that parties behave similarly on YouTube to how they do elsewhere in the political landscape, we can state:

 #quote(block: true)[
     #strong[H1:]